nais/demo/README.md

 # Tag and push to internal NAV docker repo.
 #You need a different $VERSION for each new version of the app.

-docker tag  $UNIQUENAME docker.adeo.no:5000/demo/$UNIQUENAME:$VERSION  && docker push docker.adeo.no:5000/demo/$UNIQUENAME:$VERSION
+docker tag  $UNIQUENAME docker.adeo.no:5000/$UNIQUENAME:$VERSION  && docker push docker.adeo.no:5000/$UNIQUENAME:$VERSION

+# Deploying to a NAIS cluster.

+Open nais.yaml and replace the image with your image

+# Push nais.yaml to a repository.
+curl --user uploader:upl04d3r --upload-file nais.yaml https://repo.adeo.no/repository/nais/$UNIQUENAME/$VERSION/nais.yaml

+# Deploy to preprod-fss

+curl -k -d '{"application": "$UNIQUENAME","version": "$VERSION", "environment": "t6", "zone": "fss", "namespace": "demo", "username": "brukernavn", "password": "passord"}' https://daemon.nais.preprod.local/depl

+# You might get some error here.
+Which brings us to FASIT part 1.